Ansh51/alibot-mc/README.md

 ## Install
 1: Download the latest release for your OS from [here]().
 2: Extract it to somewhere.
-3: Start `alibot-setup` and fill in the information.
 4: Start `alibot`.

 ## Build